reinterpretcat/vrp/docs/src/internals/development/testing.md

 ### documentation tests
-- very few at the moment as the main focus is on standalone usage, not on a crate
+- very few at the moment as the main focus is on standalone usage, not on as a crate lib.

 ## metrics